Using Pinterest for Your Business

 A quick rundown on Pinterest for those of you who are new to the site.
 Think of it as a visual Google.
 You search "Scandinavian Kitchen" and up pops a feed of gorgeous Scandinavian Kitchen designs for you to browse through.
 You can then 'pin' the pins to your own organised boards!
 So you might start a 'kitchen inspo' board and start collating your dream kitchen ideas on there.
 Simple, you get the point?

 If you're wondering how this is going to help your business, then think of it like this.
 All of those users on Pinterest are ready to buy.
 They are looking for kitchen inspiration because they want to redesign their kitchen.
-So if your putting your product on Pinterest, you are putting it in front of your customer.
+So if you're putting your product on Pinterest, you are putting it in front of your customer.

 Pinterest drives 3.8 times more sales than other platforms and 90% of weekly Pinners make purchase decisions on Pinterest.

-Once you're set up, it's time to create some pins.
+Once you're set-up, it's time to create some pins.
 Pinterest is a visual platform, so to use it effectively for your business, you need to create high-quality and engaging visual content to share.
 Here are my top tips for creating content on Pinterest:

 Vertical Imagery Data shows 82% of users browse Pinterest on mobile.
 Aim for a 2:3 aspect ratio to avoid ending up with awkwardly cropped images.